 That being said, it’s still a tough area to navigate, because there are so many potential influencers out there, including ones that you will find in these leading influencer marketplaces.
 Ensuring the right “match” takes a lot of time and effort, and this is tough for those of us who have heavy workloads.
 While these influencer marketplaces can help with discovery and engagement, there is still a lot of work to do.

 I have tried to compile this post of the leading influencer marketplaces that exist in hopes that these will provide you your greatest chance for influencer marketing success.
+I have also scoured the Internet looking for as many tutorial videos on each marketplace that I could find.

 How would you like an all-in-one influencer marketing solution?
 With ACTIVATE, you can do a lot more than just meet influencers.